 The Department of Justice works to advance community and national security, promote justice and equality and safeguard human rights, to achieve our vision of a safe, fair and inclusive Ireland.

 As of Autumn 2019, the Department has significantly restructured and has moved to a new functional organisation model.
 The Department is now aligned under two pillars, Civil Justice and Criminal Justice, each led by a Deputy Secretary General.
 Each pillar contains the following functions: Policy, Legislation, Governance, and Operations & Service Delivery.
 Further details on the recent restructuring programme can be found here: Reform and Transformation

 In addition, the Immigration Service Delivery function located in the Civil Justice pillar manages the delivery of immigration and international protection services for the Department and the State.

 Supporting the work of both pillars are the enabling functions of Transparency, Corporate, and European Affairs.
 A range of other responsibilities are also exercised on behalf of the Department by agencies operating on either a statutory or an administrative basis.

-Full details of our strategy and business plans can be found in the Department of Justice Strategy Statement 2016-2019 and in our Department of Justice One Plan 2017.
+Full details of our strategy and business plans can be found in the Department of Justice Strategy Statement 2021 - 2023 and in our Department of Justice Action Plan 2021.